code2fly/exploring-reactive-spring/README.md

       of us timing out the response we can say call all of them and pick the response from the one that replied the fastest.
       * this concept can be easily achieved in reactive with `Flux.first(flux1, flux2...)`

+  * **RSocket** -
+    * it is a binary protocol that supports full duplex (bi-directional) communication , meant to be an ideal technology/protocol for service to service communication.
+    * integrated into spring5.2 at different layers of the stack like security, gateway etc..

+    * <ins>Motivations behind RSocket</ins> -
+      * in http client section we looked at different patterns to make our interactions with http services a bit more reliable , since we know services are going to fail , topology changes will happen (with http we can not do much about it, we just have to try again)
+      * we want services to be exposed such a way that they can be communicated in a natively reactive fashion i.e. we want clients to have options for control degradation of their service and behavior , see topology changes, better speed.
+      * with http some of these options are not available , http1.0 is slow, we can use http2.0 which is binary hence efficient that http1.1 over the wire with other benefits but basically http is request response, it is not asynchronous(we can get the effect with server-sent events but its better to use a protocol that is built for this kind fo commn. like websocket).
+        * websockets though being bi-directional protocol have their own limitation that we figure out security on our own(no native on the wire security, STOMP can be used in spring to carry security headers).
+        * though http is great but it is not the best fit for high performance, low latency kind of microservice interactions particularly in a homogeneous datacenter env where we have control over the nature of the services.
+        * grpc though fast has its own limitations like every payload needs to be a protobuf, and using protobuf means we need code generation and grpc services that are code generated are async by default but not reactive by default.
+          * one option is to do reactive grpc is to use a grpc plugin from salesforce (plugin for grpc compiler which transpiles grpc service definitions into language of our choice).
+          * other option is RSocket, which provide reactive stream semantics.
+        * check grpc vs rsocket https://dzone.com/articles/rsocket-vs-grpc-benchmark
+      * rsocket provides 4 kinds of interaction model ***over single connection*** (http is pipelined while rsocket is multiplexed) -
+        * request/response - stream of 1
+        * request/stream - finite stream of many in response
+        * fire-and-forget
+        * channel - bi-directional stream
+      * it even supports session resumptions to allow long lived streams across different transport connections. (say we request first 10 records and then get disconnected say driving through a tunnel then once we are out it connected and we can get next 10 records.)

+    * unlike grpc , rsocket is payload agnostic, it does not care if its json or protobuf etc...
+    * apart from 4 main interaction model rsocket also supports metadata (like actuator in spring which gives health,uptime,metrics etc.. info about a service and we can connect to it as a client to see health of a service to make smart client side loadbalancing decisions). but actuators are not a standard they are specific to spring boot and some other languages and frameworks have their own ways of doing this.
+      * we don't have any specs in http that tells us to have a /actuator for a service, but with rsocket we have this, `metadata push` is where we as a service can advertise information for the client.
+        * we know client can then use flow control or backpressure to demand that service can give it only enough data that it can process at a time.
+        * this metadata push is similar functionality for server side, where service can say 'hey i am little busy now go bother someone else' etc..
+        * way to signal availability to the client.

+    * we can run rocket on different transports/protocols  like tcp using `TcpServerTransport` or websocket or aeron(high speed , memory efficient wire protocol.. i.e. rsocket on top of aeron)

+    *